kinoeater/cafetownsend/README.md

 ### Why " NGWebDriver " but not Protractor?

-At first I was thinking to automate the test cases by using protractor.
+At first, I was thinking to automate the test cases by using protractor.
 Although I had some experience on that tool (there is a small project on my github) and it is a good fit for angular apps, I also want to benefit from page objects metodology and  Cucumber framework.
 That was the point I came up to use NGWebDriver.
 NGWebDriver is a small open source library of WebDriver locators created by " Paul Hammant "  and more for AngularJS (v1.x) and Angular (v2.x +), for Java.
 It works with Firefox, Chrome and all the other Selenium-WebDriver browsers.

 https://github.com/paul-hammant/ngWebDriver

-#### Dowside of using NGWebDriver:
+#### Downside of using NGWebDriver:
-Unfortunately it is not a magic tool that make QA people happy with angular app testing.
-Sometime it has causing syncronisation issues.
+Unfortunately, it is not a magic tool that makes QA people happy with angular app testing.
+Sometimes it is causing synchronization issues.

 ### Why " Cucumber" and "Page Objects"?
 By using NGWebDriver library we can handle angular application easily and create page objects with ByAngular locator helper.
 Another thing page objects design pattern helps us to enhance test maintenance and reduces code duplication.
-Maybe the best part of this framework is using gherkin language to create easily readible test cases within the automation.
+Maybe the best part of this framework is using Gherkin language to create easily readable test cases within the automation.
 They are are also reusable and easy to edit.
-Moreover tomorrow if we want to add more tests it very easy, we can pick proper methods  from the base page then stick with the step definitions of the gherkin files.
+Moreover, tomorrow if we want to add more tests, it is very easy, we can pick proper methods from the base page then stick with the step definitions of the gherkin files.

 #### Cucumber Framework
-You can choose firefox or chrome at the gherkin level.
+You can choose firefox or chrome at the Gherkin level.
 You do not need to bother with updating the browser drivers, because Bonigarcia’s webdriver manager will easily handle it.
 If you want to use different browsers like IE, code can also be modified.
 Page Object page has its specific web elements in it and Base Page has some specific easy to use methods.
 More methods can be added if required.
 It is like a toolbox of the framework, use the gadgets, add new gadgets when you want.

  ### Scenario: Successfully creates a new user then deletes it